nandini-patil-dev/Delta-New/README.md

 # Delta-New
-This is a demo for git and Github
+This is a demo for git and Github.